axr/website-data/wiki/website/workflow/content.md

 There will be an automatic system for deploying the master branch to the production site.
 Right now the deployment is done manually by the web team leader.

+Before any deployment the updated pages need to be tested on at least IE, Firefox and Chrome.